shiyujiucsb/mandelbrot_julia_fractals/README.md

 The parameters for julia() function are similarly defined, except that the default c is -0.4 + 0.6j.

 Note that all the default settings are from Wikipedia article: Mandelbrot set.

+## Output samples

+See the __img__ directory for the output images.
+Their ideas come from Wikipedia images of Mandelbrot set and Julia sets.
+More details will follow.

 ## Licensing